 Why do stars twinkle?

 Since sun is the nearest star to our earth so it seems to be like a disc and provides day light.
 While the other stars, which are far distant seems to be like shinning points in night sky.
-After sun, the second big star is R Doradus and has angular diameter of 0.057 arc seconds.
+After sun, the second big star is R Doradus.
+Angular diameter of star R Doradus is 0.057 arc seconds.
 The stars in sky twinkle because of the effect of earth’s atmosphere.
 As light from a star travels through our atmosphere, it bounces and bumps its way through the various layers, bending the light until it reaches you.
 Since the hot and cold layers of air are constantly changing, the bending of light shifts as well, thus causing the star to twinkle.

 What is a neutron star?

 A neutron star is defined as a celestial body with a relatively small radius (typically 30 km) and a very high mass, primarily consisting of tightly packed neutrons.
 Neutron stars are believed to be formed from a supernova explosion from the gravitational collapse of a giant star’s remnant, because the star is not giant enough to create a black hole.

 Birth of a star

 A star is born when atoms of light elements are squeezed to under sufficient pressure to fuse their nuclei.
 All stars are the result of a balance of forces: gravity compresses atoms in interstellar gas until the reactions to the fusion start.
 And they exert an outward pressure once the fusion reactions begin.
 The star remains stable, as long as the inward force of gravity and the outward force generated by the fusion reactions are equal.